foambubble/foam/principles.md

 - **Foam embraces the hacker mindset.** The target audience for Foam are people who look for creative ways to improve their ability to collect and organise information.
 - **Foam is not just for programmers.** If you're a programmer, feel free to write scripts and extensions to support your own workflow, and publish them for others to use, but the out of the box Foam experience should not require you to know how to do so.
 You should, however, be curious and open to adopting new tools that are unfamiliar to you, and evaluate whether they could work for you.
 - **Foam is for everyone** As a foam user, you support everyone's quest for knowledge and self-improvement, not only your own, or folks' who look like you.
-All participants in Foam repositories, discussion forums, physical and virtual meeting spaces etc are expected to respect each other as described in our [Code of Conduct](code_of_conduct.md). _Foam is not for is toxic tech bros._
+All participants in Foam repositories, discussion forums, physical and virtual meeting spaces etc are expected to respect each other as described in our [[code-of-conduct]]. _Foam is not for is toxic tech bros._

+//: # (BEGIN generated link references for markdown compatibility)
+roadmap: roadmap "Roadmap"
+code-of-conduct: code-of-conduct "Code of Conduct"
+//: # (END generated link references)